httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Server Authentication {#auth}

-By their nature, `http` URIs do not require cryptographically strong server authentication; that is only implied by `https` URIs.
-Furthermore, doing so (as per {{RFC2818}}) creates a number of operational challenges.
-For these reasons, server authentication is not mandatory for `http` URIs when using the mechanism described in this specification.
+{{I-D.ietf-httpbis-alt-svc}} requires that an alternative service only be used when it is strongly authenticated as the origin.

+For the purposes of this specification, there are two ways to achieve this:

+1. Using TLS with a certificate that validates as per {{RFC2818}}, or
+2. Using an alternative service with a hostname that is character-for-character identical to that of the origin.

-When connecting to an alternative service for an `http` URI, clients are not required to perform the server authentication procedure described in Section 3.1 of {{RFC2818}}.
-The server certificate, if one is proffered by the alternative service, is not necessarily checked for validity, expiration, issuance by a trusted certificate authority or matched against the name in the URI.
-Therefore, the alternative service can provide any certificate, or even select TLS cipher suites that do not include authentication.
+The latter approach allows deployment without the use of valid certificates, to encourage deployment of opportunistic security.
+Therefore, in these cases the alternative service can provide any certificate, or even select TLS cipher suites that do not include authentication.

-A client MAY perform additional checks on the offered certificate if the server does not select an unauthenticated TLS cipher suite.
-This document doesn't define any such checks, though clients could be configured with a policy that defines what is acceptable.

-As stipulated by {{I-D.ietf-httpbis-alt-svc}}, clients MUST NOT use alternative services with a host other than the origin's, unless the alternative service itself is strongly authenticated (as the origin's host); for example, using TLS with a certificate that validates as per {{RFC2818}}.

 # Interaction with "https" URIs